 - 1. Name, address and telephone number of the Applicant. - 2.
 Location of Building, Structure or Lot to which the Sign is to be attached or erected. - 3.
-Position of the Sign in relation to nearby Buildings, Structures and Lot Lines.

-- 4. Drawings of the plans and specifications and method of construction and attachment to the Building or in the ground.Sign drawings, plans, specifications, sufficient to determine compliance with applicable requirements, including the method of construction and attachment of the Sign to the Building or ground. - 5.
-Name and address of the Person, firm, corporation or association entity erecting the StructureSign. - 6.
-Insurance policy or bond as required by this chapterEvidence of all required insurance policies and bonds. - 7.
-Stress sheets and calculations, if deemed necessary by the City, showing the Sign Structure as designed for dead load and wind pressure in accordance with regulations adopted by the City. - 7.8.
-Such other information as the City may require to show full compliance with this and all other applicable laws of the City and the State of Michigan. - 8.
-Permit applications for electronic Illuminated Signs shall include a copy of the manufacturer's specifications for luminance.
+Position of the Sign in relation to nearby Buildings, Structures and Lot Lines. - 4.
+Sign drawings, plans, specifications, sufficient to determine compliance with applicable requirements, including the method of construction and attachment of the Sign to the Building or ground. - 5.
+Name and address of the Person or entity erecting the Sign. - 6.
+Evidence of all required insurance policies and bonds. - 7.
+Stress sheets and calculations, if deemed necessary by the City, showing the Sign Structure as designed for dead load and wind pressure in accordance with regulations adopted by the City. - 8.
+Such other information as the City may require to show full compliance with this and all other applicable laws of the City and the State of Michigan.

-D.E.Building Permit Requirement
+D. Building Permit Requirement